 “The Tower Bridge is an outstanding example of the Moderne styling of the 1930’s applied to a utilitarian structure.
 The monumental, twin-towered structure is strongly reminiscent of contemporary Wellsian images of the gleeming, streamlined, towered city of the future.
 The application of the futuristic image which pervaded design during the 1930’s transformed an otherwise utilitarian structure into an outstanding expression of the social and architectural climate of the period.”

 The Tower Bridge was previously part of U.S. Route 40.
 Today the Tower Bridge carries cars, has a walkway for pedestrians, and is maintained by the State as part of State Route 275.
-State Route 275 is the shortest highway in California, running from one end of the bridge to the other.
+State Route 275 is the shortest highway in California, running from one end of the bridge to the other, a length of 738 feet.
 The state relinquished the rest of the highway to the City of Sacramento on one side, and to the City of West Sacramento on the other more than a decade ago.

 It is always a treat to be in Old Sacramento and to watch the middle section of the bridge raised to allow a large vessel or tall sailboat to pass.
 A warning siren alerts cars and pedestrians, and a crossing barrier is activated to block traffic until it is safe to cross.

-The bridge was painted gold in 2002 after a vote by Sacramento residents.
+The bridge was painted gold in 2002 after a vote by Sacramento residents living within a 35-mile radius.
 The color choices were all gold, green, gold and silver, burgundy, or silver and gold.
 I recall the vote well as I voted for “green” and green lost.
 It took me a while to get used to the newly painted gold (or goldenrod yellow as some would describe it) Tower Bridge.